John Margolies: Career

 In Andy Warhol's 1965 film Camp, Margolies makes a cameo appearance as Mar-Mar.
 In the early part of his career, Margolies promoted Warhol's work, which included an essay in Art in America to support Underground Sundae (1968).

 After graduating, Margolies took a job at Architectural Record and worked as the program director of the Architectural League of New York, where he organized the Environment postmodern exhibition series.
 His final exhibit for the Architectural League was a solo show featuring the work of Morris Lapidus, which opened in October 1970 under the title "Architecture of Joy".
 Lapidus was famed for designing the Eden Roc hotel in Miami Beach, Florida, and the exhibition horrified Margolies's peers.
 Margolies had Muzak playing in the background during the show to match the atmosphere within the hotel lobbies designed by Lapidus.
 By that time, Margolies had left New York for Santa Monica, where he, Billy Adler, and Ilene Segalove set up the collective Telethon to document what they called "the television environment"; Margolies took a parting shot at New York in 1971, describing it as "that black hole of Calcutta" in a review of Reyner Banham's Los Angeles: The Architecture of Four Ecologies for Architectural Forum.

 Margolies began to photograph novelty architecture in 1972, concerned that these sights were starting to disappear.
 In 1973, he published an article lauding the Madonna Inn, built by a couple with no formal design experience, in Progressive Architecture.
 Margolies was funded through grants and fellowships through the National Endowment for the Arts, the John Simon Guggenheim Memorial Foundation, the Alicia Patterson Foundation, and architect Philip Johnson.

 Margolies exhibited his photographs at the Hudson River Museum in 1981, a show described by critic Paul Goldberger as "pure joy" and "an articulate plea against the homogenization of the American landscape."
 That year, Margolies also published his first book of photographs, entitled The End of the Road, referring to the vanishing roadside architecture of the United States.
 The Library of Congress credits Margolies with shaping the postmodernist movement, and digitized his work in 2016, making it available as public domain.

 The photographs distinctively omit people and are taken in full sunlight with clear skies, a deliberate choice to reduce visual distraction.
 Margolies used slow slide film (likely Kodachrome) with a 50mm "normal" lens.

+Personal life

+Margolies had one brother, Paul.
+He was in a long term relationship with Jane Tai, a museum worker, through the end of his life.
+They lived in Manhattan.

+He died of pneumonia on May 26, 2016.